-One of the old home remedies for bed bugs is to use baking soda on furniture and floorboards.
+One of the old home remedies for bed bugs is to use baking soda on furniture and floor boards.
 Baking powder kills bed bugs through desiccation which means drying them out.
 Note that bed bugs are difficult to kill and may require several applications of baking powder.

+Diatomaceous earth is the fossilized remains of aquatic organisms called diatoms.
+It is a home remedy that kills bed bugs mechanically.
 D.E acts as a desiccant that destroys the waxy shell of bed bugs and eventually killing them by dehydration.
-This remedy does not kill bed bugs immediately or fast; it may take 7-17 days.
+This remedy, does not killbed bugs immediately or fast; it may take 7-17 days.